 Whether you’re already on our waitlist or still in the process of making your plans, we’re here to provide the information you want and need.
 Keep reading to find answers to some of our most frequently asked questions about the IU Bloomington admissions waitlist.

 Yes.
 Only students who accept a space on the waitlist will be considered for admission as spaces for the fall become available.
-Students who accept their spot on the waitlist will be notified of a final decision no later than June 15, 2021.
+Eligible students will receive an offer to join the waitlist via email and will have two weeks from the receipt of that email to accept the offer.
+Students who accept their spot on the waitlist will be notified of a final decision no later than June 15, 2023.

 While waitlists can mean different things at different institutions, students on the waitlist at IU are not assigned a numeric value or specific place on the list.
 Just as with the admissions process, we consider a student based on multiple factors within their application.
 This is because the spaces that become available are not identical, but instead call for students from different majors, locations, academic profiles, etc.

 If you would like to explore entry for spring 2024, we recommend that you accept your spot on the fall 2023 waitlist first, and then email firstname.lastname@example.org to learn about your next steps.

 If you are interested in attending another university for the entire 2023–2024 academic year and transferring to IU in fall 2024, please visit our Transfer Applicants page and contact us if you have any questions.

 We want you to earn your degree from IU and are ready to help you stay on your path.
 If you do not want to join the waitlist, we can talk to you about enrolling for the spring term or transferring to IU in a future term.
 Contact us at email@example.com to begin these conversations.
 If you decide that you are no longer interested in attending IU, you can cancel your application by completing the cancellation form.